 Taking on the Remarkables in Queenstown, New Zealand

 For those who consider the festive season a time to kick off your shoes on a sandy golden beach—you are my people.
 Unwinding, relaxing, eating, and drinking—all without ever having to leave the confines of a luxurious resort property.
+(CIRE’s luxury travel planners know all the best resorts.)
 That’s what I call festive.

 Beaching is considered a competitive sport in my family.
 During the holiday season, there are many ways one can achieve gold medals in sun-based endeavors.
 Remote beach resorts along the Sea of Cortez, in Mexico, or bustling party beach resorts in the Greek Islands.
 Choosing the beach resort that best suits your family’s style is critical.
-Here lies another opportunity for CIRE to weigh in.
+Here lies another opportunity for CIRE’s travel advisors to weigh in.

 In the meantime, a few exceptional properties in which to get in touch with your inner beachcomber follow: